 What follows are the “Seven Deadly Sins of Book Marketing” the mistakes and actions that can hurt an author’s chances to get substantial media coverage, and how to avoid these common pitfalls.
 I’ve put the sins in the order of priority from most problematic in book marketing, in my view, to least.
 However, they all cause problems!

 How does lust come into play with book promotion and book marketing?
 I have both an extreme example and more common ones from my firm’s own ‘case files.’

-Example #2: The more benign type of book promotion “lust” comes in the form of letting success change who you are, and make you long for things which you never envisioned before.
-In our firm we call these clients “addicts”–they become so enthralled with success that the book becomes secondary.
-They seek more and more exposure, but not so much to sell books, but to feed their own newly found lust for fame, popularity and the overwhelming desire to have others simply notice them.
+Example #2: The more benign type of book promotion “lust” comes in the form of letting success change who you are, and make you long for things that you never envisioned before.
+In our firm, we call these clients “addicts”–they become so enthralled with the success that the book becomes secondary.
+They seek more and more exposure, but not so much to sell books but to feed their own newly found lust for fame, popularity, and the overwhelming desire to have others simply notice them.

 One of the most common book marketing mistakes I’ve seen authors make is taking a negative review or bad interview to heart and derail their determination.
 If you’re really getting yourself out there, it’s possible, perhaps likely, your pride will be pierced a few times.